lacoco-lab/lacoco-lab.github.io/joining/index.md

 For the current round of recruitment, applications received by **20 December 2025** will receive full consideration.
 For your reference, you can find the legally binding call for the position [here](https://www.uni-saarland.de/fileadmin/upload/verwaltung/stellen/Wissenschaftler/W2740.pdf).

 **Aplicants without an MSc:** Applicants who only have an undergraduate degree should instead apply to the Saarbrücken Graduate School of Computer Science, in which case the PhD includes an initial preparatory phase.
+If you're interested in working with me, please send me an email to confirm in advance.

 <!--PhD applicants are generally expected to already have an MSc by the time the PhD starts; in this case they can directly join our lab.
 Applicants without an MSc s-->